Benhard Janse van Rensburg

-Benhard Johannes Janse van Rensburg (born 14 January 1997) is a South African professional rugby union player for the Bristol Bears in Premiership Rugby.
+Benhard Johannes Janse van Rensburg (born 14 January 1997) is a professional rugby union player for the Bristol Bears in Premiership Rugby.
 He is a utility back that can play as a fly-half, centre or fullback.

 Club career

 2014 : Schoolboy rugby

 Janse van Rensburg was born in Pretoria and grew up in Thabazimbi.
 In 2014, he was selected to represent the at the premier high school rugby union competition in South Africa, the Under-18 Craven Week.